 Ordinarily, a doctor diagnoses a broken nose by gently feeling the bridge of the nose for irregularities in shape and alignment, unusual movement of bones, the rough sensation of broken bones moving against one another, and tenderness.

 X-rays of the nose are not normally done because they are not accurate for diagnosing fractures or helpful in indicating what treatment is necessary.
 If doctors suspect an injury to other bones in the face or to the skull, they do computed tomography (CT).

 First, doctors give adults a local anesthetic, which numbs the area.
 Children are given a general anesthetic, which causes temporary unconsciousness.
 By pressing with their fingers and lifting with an instrument inserted into the nose, doctors manipulate the bones into their normal position.
 The nose is then stabilized with an external splint.
-Doctors may need to insert gauze into the nose too (internal packing).
+Doctors also may need to insert gauze into the nose (internal packing).
 Antibiotics are given while the packing is in place to decrease the risk of infection.
 Nasal bone fractures heal in about 6 weeks.

 Drugs Mentioned In This Article

 |Generic Name||Select Brand Names|